genesisproject4loot/loot-stats/README.md

 ## How to Use

-There are 3 primary stat functions:
+There are 4 primary stat functions for both Bags and Items:
 - getLevel()
 - getGreatness()
 - getRating()